A Deep Neural Network for SSVEP-based Brain-Computer Interfaces

-On the other hand, \autoref{table:ch_eff} reports the accuracy when using $3$ (O1, Oz, O2), $6$ (O1, Oz, O2, POz, PO3, PO4) and $9$ (Pz, PO3, PO5, PO4, PO6, POz, O1, Oz, O2) channels as suggested by the study \cite{deep2}, as well as when using all $64$ channels.
-We observe that using all $64$ channels significantly improves the accuracy but that also reduces the practicality from the user's point of view (since wearing all the electrodes might be inconvenient).
-Second, our DNN also works fairly well with $3$ and $6$ channels, which indicates that our algorithm can also be successfully used in the case of portable more practical systems where only a few channels can be used.
+{\autoref{table:ch_eff} reports the accuracy with $3$ (O1, Oz, O2), $6$ (O1, Oz, O2, POz, PO3, PO4), $9$ (Pz, PO3, PO5, PO4, PO6, POz, O1, Oz, O2) channels as typically used in the literature, and $32$ channels (all channels from occipital, parietal, central-parietal regions and C3, C1, Cz, C2, C4, FCz) as well as all $64$ channels.
+Both of using all $64$ channels or $32$ channels improve the accuracy but that also reduce the practicality from the user's point of view.
+Second, our DNN also works fairly well with $3$ and $6$ channels, which indicates that our algorithm can also be successfully used in the more practical systems where only few channels can be used.
 Overall, using $9$ channels is a reasonable choice in this trade-off between the accuracy and practicality.

-Hence, we offer the proposed DNN with the default settings of $T=0.4$ seconds of stimulation, $N_s=3$ sub-bands and $C=9$ channels (Pz, PO3, PO5, PO4, PO6, POz, O1, Oz, O2).
+Hence, we offer the proposed DNN with the settings of $T=0.4$ seconds of stimulation, $N_s=3$ sub-bands and $C=9$ channels.}